 Food for Emmett has been a constant journey of love and passion for over two decades.
 His culinary career began 24 years ago at the NI Hotel and Catering College, Portrush.
-Since then he has travelled the world working in the kitchens of some of the world’s finest restaurants, luxury cruise liners and hotels alongside some of the world’s greatest chefs, including international names such as the legendary Georges Paineu and Ives Thuries of France.
+Since then he has travelled the world working in the kitchens of some of the world’s finest restaurants, luxury cruise liners and hotels alongside some of the world’s greatest chefs, including international names such as the legendary Georges Paineu and Yves Thuries of France.
 Locally, he has had the great pleasure and honour of working and learning in the shadow of Sean Owens, Noel McMeel and the late Robbie Miller.

 He currently lectures at the North West Regional College and has lectured at Belfast Metropolitan College.

 Emmett also demonstrates locally and nationally in stores and at major food events working with Ulster Pork and Bacon, Food NI, The Lough’s Agency and the Great Game Fairs of Ireland – endorsing ethically sourced and sustainable local ingredients wherever possible.